newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/owning/has-existing-business.md

 ## Owning a Business

-Have you already registered and formed your business?
+Have you already `formed and registered|form-and-register-business` your business?